 In the backcountry, you’ll want to collect fallen branches from the ground.
 Do not cut live branches — this will damage the tree and they’re too wet to burn, anyways.
 Go for fallen branches that are about three inches in diameter or thinner.

-There are three ways to build a campfire.
+There are four ways to build a campfire.
 You want your wood to be piled close enough for a concentration of heat, but you also need enough space for oxygen to enter the fire (so that the fire can burn and breathe).
 Every campfire should have a structure — this is much more efficient than simply chucking wood onto the floor and crossing your fingers that it will burn.

-Whichever style you choose, remember to start with tinder (the thinnest, most brittle pieces), followed by kindling.
+Whichever style you choose, remember to start your fire with tinder (the thinnest, most brittle pieces), followed by kindling.
 Once the tinder is lit, continue to add kindling to keep it lit.
 Once you have a hearty blaze on the kindling, you can add fuel to keep it going.
 If you add fuel (the big logs) too soon, you’ll extinguish your fire.

-Platform: Platform campfires have a solid and sturdy base and are built similarly to parallel style campfires.
+Platform campfires have a solid and sturdy base and are built similarly to parallel style campfires.
 First, take four pieces of roughly uniform pieces of firewood and lay them down alongside one another.
 Then, add three pieces of firewood on top of the base perpendicular.
 Then, add two pieces of firewood perpendicular to that layer.
 Place a small pile of tinder and kindling on top of the base and ignite.

-Star: Criss-cross pieces of kindling over your tinder to make this starburst shaped campfire.
+Criss-cross pieces of kindling over your tinder to make this starburst shaped campfire.
 It’s like a teepeee, but in a pile rather than standing upright.

-Teepee: Lean sticks together in a circle that comes together in the center, forming a cone or teepee.
+Lean sticks together in a circle that comes together in the center, forming a cone or teepee.
 Inside the cone, place a small clump of tinder.
 Light the tinder.
 Place more firewood vertically around the teepee to sustain the fire.

 If you aren’t sure which style of fire to choose, consider that teepees are especially good for cooking while the star and log cabin styles are better for long-lasting fires.

-If you try to burn a large piece of firewood directly, you’ll likely just scorch it and fail.
+When making a fire, If you try to burn a large piece of firewood directly, you’ll likely just scorch it and fail.
 First, you need to create a small pile of tinder to use as a starter.
 Using waterproof matches or a lighter, ignite the tinder and blow gently onto the flame.
 Add more kindling and firewood onto the fire as it builds.

 Birch tree bark and cattail fluff are two things you might be able to find at your campsite that are easy to ignite for starting a fire.
 You might also consider bringing drier lint or cotton balls from home, which also work great.